-The only three-term governor of New Jersey, Arthur Henry (Harry) Moore was born on July 1, 1877, the date that appears on his New Jersey birth record (see note).
+The only three-term governor of New Jersey, Arthur Henry (Harry) Moore, was born on July 1, 1877, the date that appears on his New Jersey birth record (see note).
 He began his political career in Jersey City and was elected to three non-consecutive terms in 1925, 1931, and 1937 under the 1844 state constitution.
-With the support of his mentor Jersey City Mayor Frank Hague, Moore succeeded to the state's highest office and a US Senate seat as a Democrat in a mostly Republican state.
-Moore's attributes as a politician are described in a New York Times article: "Mr. Moore's success as the greatest vote-getter in the history of New Jersey was owing partly to his personality.
+With the support of his mentor Jersey City Mayor Frank Hague, Moore succeeded to the state's highest office and a US Senate seat as a Democrat in a predominately Republican state.
+A New York Times article captured A.H.
+Moore's political attributes, "Mr. Moore's success as the greatest vote-getter in the history of New Jersey was owing partly to his personality.
 He was an affable, friendly politician of the old handshaking, baby-kissing school.
 But most important in his rise was the backing of Mr. Hague" (19 November 1952).

 In 1911, Moore married Jennie Hastings Stevens.
-Her father James Stevens ran a butcher shop at 225 Whiton Street, a short distance from the Stevens home at 209 Whiton and near Moore's home.
+Her father, James Stevens, ran a butcher shop at 225 Whiton Street, a short distance from the Stevens home at 209 Whiton and near Moore's residence.
 Mrs. Moore, also a member of the Lafayette Reformed Church, took up secretarial studies.

 That same year, Mayor Wittpenn appointed Moore as City Collector, filling the vacancy left by the death of Robert "Bob" Davis, the Democratic party boss of Hudson County.
 After being a tax collector from 1911 to 1913, Moore won his first elective office as parks commissioner on the first City Commission of Jersey City in 1913 and was elected four times to the City Commission.
 Moore ran on a slate of candidates put up by Wittpenn against that of former mayor Mark Fagan, who led in the polls and was returned to the mayoralty.
 Moore alone on the Wittpenn slate had the votes to join the Fagan administration as a commissioner.
 Another young political hopeful on Fagan's ticket was Frank Hague, who became Director of Public Safety.
 Hague dominated the commission and helped advance Moore's political career.

 As the city's Director of Parks and Public Property, Moore became an advocate for children with physical disabilities.
 His continued commitment to this cause resulted in the 1931 construction of the school in Jersey City that bears his name.
 He also held an annual "Crippled Kiddies' Day" at Sea Girt, the summer capital of New Jersey.
 His support for children's recreational programs earned him the title of "the kiddies' friend."

 In the 1917 municipal election, Moore ran with Hague.
 It marked Hague's ascent to power as mayor and his political influence on the state level.
-Hague's goal was for Moore to become New Jersey's governor--an essential post in Hague's ambitious plans.
+Hague's goal was for Moore to become New Jersey's governor, a crucial post in Hague's ambitious plans.
 In preparation, Moore attended the New Jersey Law School in Newark, passed the state bar examination in 1922, and earned his degree two years later at age 45.

-As he was ending his second term, Moore was persuaded by Hague to run for the US Senate in 1934; Moore overran his opponent with a 234,000 vote plurality.
-Then in a highly irregular move in American politics, Moore, who became disillusioned with New Deal politics, resigned his Senate seat after two years to return to state politics.
-Historian Richard J. Connors writes that Moore was "philosophically a Jeffersonian Democrat," who came to question the New Deal program of Franklin D. Roosevelt.
+As he was ending his second term, Moore was persuaded by Hague to run for the US Senate in 1934; Moore overran his opponent with a 234,000-vote plurality.
+Then in a highly irregular move in American politics, Moore, having become disillusioned with New Deal politics, resigned his Senate seat after two years to return to state politics.
+Historian Richard J. Connors writes that Moore was "philosophically a Jeffersonian Democrat" who came to question the New Deal program of Franklin D. Roosevelt.
 He was the "only Senate Democrat to vote against the Social Security Act of 1935" (Connors, Encyclopedia of New Jersey 534).
-During his Senate tenure, Moore did obtain federal funding for major WPA projects essential to improving the economy in Hague-controlled Hudson County--the Jersey City Medical Center, Roosevelt Stadium, and National Guard Armory.
+During his Senate tenure, Moore obtained federal funding for major WPA projects essential to improving the economy in Hague-controlled Hudson County--the Jersey City Medical Center, Roosevelt Stadium, and National Guard Armory.

-Hague recruited Moore once more to return to Trenton by entering the 1937 gubernatorial election.
-Moore was handily elected for a third term against Republican candidate Lester H. Clee with a plurality of 45,000 votes, mostly due to Hudson County voter support.
+Hague recruited Moore again to return to Trenton by entering the 1937 gubernatorial election.
+Moore was handily elected for a third term against Republican candidate Lester H. Clee with a plurality of 45,000 votes, primarily due to Hudson County voter support.
 He led the state in approval of its control of gasoline and liquor pricing and the restoration of the parimutuel system of horse race betting.
 Moore appointed Hague's nephew Frank Hague Eggers to the New Jersey Court of Errors and Appeals (now the Supreme Court) after having advanced him as a judge to the First District Court in Hudson County in 1934.
-Before leaving what would be his last term, Moore made preparations for the impending Second World War in founding the New Jersey Defense Council and calling up New Jersey's National Guard for federal service.
+Before leaving his last term, Moore prepared for the impending Second World War by founding the New Jersey Defense Council and calling up New Jersey's National Guard for federal service.
 When Hague urged Moore to run again for governor in 1943 against the incumbent Governor Charles Edison, Moore respectfully declined.

-About 1915 Dr. Henry Snyder, then Jersey City Superintendent of Schools, and Mayor Frank Hague both sought to found an elementary school for children with physical challenges.
-Ground breaking for the construction of the unique school--Public School No. 36 at Clifton Place--began two years later, but it was not completed until 1921 due to problems of design.
-Instead the building became part of the Jersey City Medical Center, and the proposed school was temporarily relocated to the first floor of Public School No. 30.
+About 1915, Dr. Henry Snyder, the Jersey City Superintendent of Schools, and Mayor Frank Hague sought to establish an elementary school for children with physical challenges.
+Groundbreaking for the school construction--Public School No. 36 at Clifton Place--began two years later, but it was not completed until 1921 due to design problems.
+Instead, the building became part of the Jersey City Medical Center, and the proposed school was temporarily relocated to the first floor of Public School No. 30.
 The new Superintendent of Schools Dr. James A. Nugent and Mayor Hague then enlisted Jersey City school architect Rowland to design a new building on Hudson (now Kennedy) Boulevard.
 Construction for the school began in October 1930 and was initially called the A. Harry Moore Home for Crippled Children.

-Governor A. Harry Moore, for whom the school is named, was present when the cornerstone was laid on May 5, 1931, and the school opened in September 1931.
-It was Moore who had obtained the funding for the school in Jersey City to serve children with special needs.
+Governor A. Harry Moore, for whom the school is named, was present when the cornerstone was laid on May 5, 1931.
+The special-needs school opened the following September.
+Moore had obtained the funding for the school to serve children with special needs.
 In 1939, Moore, then US Senator from New Jersey, secured Federal Works Progress Administration funds for an addition that included a natatorium, treatment rooms, and solarium.

-The school was part of the Jersey City public school system until 1963, when the City of Jersey City leased the school to Jersey City State College (now New Jersey City University) as a laboratory school for its Special Education program.
+The school was part of the Jersey City public school system until 1963 when the City of Jersey City leased it to Jersey City State College (now New Jersey City University) as a laboratory school for its Special Education program.
 The A. Harry Moore School continues its partnership with the University for its instructional program.
 It is financed by the State of New Jersey and by the Jersey City Board of Education for its facilities maintenance.
-Students from Hudson, Bergen, and Essex Counties, whose local school districts make contributions to the school as a resource center for children.
+Students from Hudson, Bergen, and Essex Counties, whose local school districts contribute to the school's operation, attend the school.